This post may contain affiliate links. Please read our disclosure policy.

 No bread machine or stand mixer needed for this chewy No-Knead Crusty Bread.
-All you need to make this easy recipe is time and a cast iron dutch oven.
+All you need is flour, yeast, salt, water, a cast iron dutch oven, and time.

 No-Knead Crusty Bread

-- In a large mixing bowl, microwave water on high power for one minute.
+- Add warm water to a large mixing bowl.
 Sprinkle yeast over the top and allow to sit for 5-10 minutes.
-Add the flour and salt and stir together.
+Add the flour and salt and stir everything together.
 Mix until a shaggy mixture forms.

-- When you're ready to bake the bread, heat your oven to 450 degrees F. When the oven has reached 450 degrees place a covered cast iron dutch oven in the oven and heat the pot, empty, for 30 minutes.
+- When you're ready to bake the bread, preheat your oven to 450 degrees F. When the oven has reached 450 degrees, place a covered cast iron dutch oven in the oven and heat the pot, empty, for 30 minutes.
 While the dutch oven is heating, pour dough onto a heavily floured surface and shape into a ball.
-Cover with plastic wrap and allow to set undisturbed while the pot is heating.
+Lightly cover with plastic wrap and allow to set undisturbed while the pot is heating.

 - Remove hot pot from the oven and drop in the dough.
-Cover with the hot lid and return to the oven to bake for 30 minutes.
+Cover with the hot lid and return to the oven to bake, covered, for 30 minutes.
 After 30 minutes remove the lid and bake an additional 15 minutes.

 - Remove bread from the dutch oven and place on a cooling rack to cool.